 When Reem Faruqi taught second grade, her favorite time was “Read Aloud” time.
 Now, her favorite time at home is reading with her daughters.
 Of Pakistani origin, she moved to Peachtree City, Georgia, from Abu Dhabi, the United Arab Emirates, when she was 13 years old.
 Reem based her first award-winning children’s book “Lailah’s Lunchbox” on her own experiences as a young Muslim girl immigrating to the United States.
 She has three new books projected for 2021, her debut middle grade book “Unsettled” (HarperCollins 2021), and two picture books: “Amira’s Picture Day”(Holiday House 2021) and “I Can Help.”
 (Eerdmans 2021).
+She also has a new non-fiction picture book based on her grandmother Milloo’s Mind (HarperCollins 2023).
 Reem seasonally works as a photographer at ReemFaruqi Photography and currently works as a Scheduler for the Islamic Speakers Bureau of Atlanta.
 She loves to doodle, write, and take photos at http://www.ReemFaruqi.com.
 Currently, she lives with her husband and three daughters in Atlanta.

 When I’m writing or on-the-go, I opt for glasses and look like the person on the left!